-If you have other drug coverage through your (or your spouse or domestic partner's) employer or retiree group, contact that group's benefits administrator.
-They can help you understand how your current drug coverage will work with our plan.
+If you currently have other prescription drug coverage through your (or your spouse or domestic partner's) employer or retiree group, please contact that group's benefits administrator.
+They can help you determine how your current prescription drug coverage will work with our plan.

 In general, if you have employee or retiree group coverage, the drug coverage you get from us will be secondary to your group coverage.
-That means your group coverage pays first.
+That means your group coverage would pay first.